RuiRomano/pbip-demo-agentic-mcp/.kb/powerbi-pbip-kb.md

 Ensure you respect the following phases when implementing the Power BI Project.

 ### Phase 1: Prepare environment
-1. **Critical**: Make sure **powerbi-modeling-mcp** is available.
+1. **Critical**: Make sure **powerbi-modeling-mcp** is available and is used for model development.
 If not, stop and prompt the user to install it.
 Learn about the **powerbi-modeling-mcp** tools and always prioritize using Batch tools.
 For example, when creating objects always try to create them in batches to minimize round-trips.
 2. Create the Power BI Project (PBIP) folder structure as explained in [PBIP file structure](#pbip-file-structure)
 3. Because its PBIP development, there is no Analysis Services server.
 Thereforce: cannot run DAX queries to test data; cannot run refresh commands; its ok to have partitions in `NoData` state.